-However, you have ever created a survey before it is fairly easy to create one.
-There are many tools present on the internet, which can help you create a simple review.
-Make sure that it is interactive and simple, so your customers are interested in filling your surveys.
+However, if you have never created a survey before it is fairly easy to create one.
+There are many tools present on the internet, using a survey maker can help you create a simple review.
+Make sure that it is interactive and simple, so your customers are interested in filling out your surveys.

 1. Interest them with incentives

 As said above, taking the survey is not necessarily everybodyâ€™s top priority, but they canâ€™t be blamed for being interested as well.
 Sure, providing the companies with their survey is going to make their experience better, but the customers do not have to acknowledge this fact.
 Some may even think of it as a demand for their valuable time which they can spend on doing some important work.